whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

  ### Using modified Grub Shell

  1. Dump the UEFI using the tool provided in this guide [ASUS G701VI: Unlock Hidden BIOS Settings](https://octoperf.com/blog/2018/11/20/asus-g701vi-bios-unlock/), `1.
 Software Tools` throgh `2.1 Dumping BIOS`.
- 2. Follow Dortania's [Fixing CFG Lock](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html) to learn how to find `CFG Lock`, `Primary Display`, and `IGPU Port Configuration` and also the command setup_var.
+ 2. Follow Dortania's [Fixing CFG Lock](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html) to learn how to find `CFG Lock`, `Primary Display`, and `IGPU Port Configuration` and also the command `setup_var`.
  3. Unlock MSR 0xE2 Register.
  4. ind `Primary Display` and `IGPU Port Configuration` register and values.
  4. If the DGPU supports UEFI type find set PCIe as `Primary Display`.
 If it doesn’t, set IGFX as primary.